 - Research options for over-the-counter medications.

-Depending on the severity of your heartburn and other symptoms; treatment for heartburn and other GERD- related symptoms may include lifestyle changes, medicines, or surgery.
-If lifestyle changes or medication don't help, Dr. Bhatti may perform an EGD to biopsy or obtain images your upper GI tract.
+Depending on the severity of your heartburn and other symptoms, treatment for heartburn and other GERD-related symptoms may include lifestyle changes, medicines, or surgery.
+If lifestyle changes or medication don't help, Dr. Bhatti may perform an EGD to biopsy or obtain images of your upper GI tract.
+Contact us today at Bhatti Gi clinics (located in Chaska and Edina) to set up your appointment and get to the bottom of your GERD.